 Jean-Baptiste Wejman: The complex relationship between reality and simulation?
 This is where all the traditional questions of art clash and collide!
 Making pictures, chasing mimesis, imitating the real...
 And this is the reason why video games are so exciting.
 They force us to confront, once again, the notion of realism.
 And yet, we must not forget that since the early days of game development, many designers rejected realism in toto, offering instead alternative, more abstract, oneiric experiences.
 They questioned the notion of aesthetics in art through an image-based form of production.
 I must also add that, to me, the concept of simulation is closer to the broader concept of fiction.
 Not only these two notions have strong ties, but they inform each other, they are mutually reinforcing.
 In my practice, fictions act as simulations.
 For example, my video Concentration Before A Burnout Scene can be read on several levels.
 Initially I chose GTA San Andreas because I was fascinated by the very idea of the open world.
 This is where simulation truly matters.
 I produced this video by recording my own experience - mediated by an avatar - within the game world.
 This project qualifies as a machinima.
 At the same time, I selected a specific context and time frame within the game to extract some elements and to perform a loop.
 Concentration Before A Burnout Scene depicts the game in a static moment.
 It is a false movement stuck in an infinite time loop.
 In short, I simulated play time.
 Concentration Before A Burnout Scene is not about the "real" game, changing, developing and transforming before our own eyes.
 It is, on the contrary, a dramatization which offers the viewer the chance to experience an alternative experience of time.
 A simulated time that produces a duration in the so-called real world.

-Matteo Bittanti: Are you a gamer yourself?
-Do you play?
-If so, what games do you find intriguing and stimulating, both, as a gamer and as an artist?
+Matteo Bittanti: Do you consider yourself a gamer?
+Do you play videogames?
+If so, what titles do you find intriguing and stimulating, both, as a gamer and as an artist?

 Jean-Baptiste Wejman: Yes, I am a gamer, but a rather casual one.
 I do not have time to play all the games that I want.
 For instance, I did play Fallout: New Vegas.
 Not assiduously, like a dedicated gamer, but occasionally, like someone who finds himself fascinated by something he previously dismissed as "trivial".
 Thanks to emulation, I discovered old Sega Megadrive and SNES games that I could not play growing up because I found gaming too time consuming.
 Back then, I was always too busy doing something else, like reading or listening to music.
 In a sense, I am recapturing a part of my youth through retrogaming...
 So what are the games that an artist may find interesting?
 Definitely Minecraft.
 This is such a creative title, one that uses the very idea of open world in the most sophisticated and empowering way.
 Another game that truly fascinated me is The Stanley Parable: it was such an incredible gaming experience.
 There is little action, almost no gameplay.
 Just a voice that speaks to us, opening us up to almost endless possibilities.
 This is a self reflexive game, a game that questions itself through the medium of the video game.
 Very meta indeed.
 It was such memorable experience!
 Another title that blew me away is Undertale.
 This game is a tour de force.
 Using very simple technical means, this game produces a perfect narrative, engaging the player like very few other titles.
 Undertale breaks, or rather smashes, the fourth wall.
 It reminds me of something that David Lynch might have dreamed.
 You meet these amazing strange characters, and yet the world seems quite consistent.
 It makes sense even when it should not.
 When people ask me if there are games that offer experiences comparable - if not superior - to those produced by the best books, films, or paintings, I usually mention these three...